 Senior Executive Leadership Program – Middle East

 Change is everywhere in the Middle East today, as many countries seek to diversify their economies and encourage new industries.
-While the region’s complexity includes distinct political and economic conditions in each country in addition to an uncertain global economy, exciting opportunities still exist.
-To take full advantage of the best opportunities for growth in this intricate part of the world, businesses need exceptional leaders—executives who are bold decision-makers, global thinkers, and skilled strategists.
+The region’s complex business environment includes distinct political and economic conditions in each country—and an uncertain global economy.
+That’s why businesses seeking the best opportunities for growth in the region need exceptional leaders—executives who are bold decision-makers, global thinkers, and skilled strategists.

-Designed to address this need, the Senior Executive Leadership Program—Middle East from Harvard Business School (HBS) helps companies transform experienced senior executives into leaders with vision who can seize opportunities for sustained business growth.
-Taught in a series of modules offered in Boston and Dubai, this program helps you become a stronger leader who can deliver value in a global context, drive new levels of innovation, and build accountable, high–performance organizations.
+Taught in a series of modules offered in Boston and Dubai, this business management program will help you become a stronger leader who can deliver value in a global context, drive new levels of innovation, and build accountable, high–performance organizations.

 Register to Download eBrochure

 - Participants who are interested in enhancing their leadership skills as they explore and debate business challenges both in the Middle East and globally.

 - Convenient to senior executives from businesses that have experienced success within the Middle East, on their own, or with regional partners.

 - Participants have at least 15 to 20 years of work experience and represent a range of growth-focused organizations, from large, established companies and growing arms of multinational firms to new ventures and family businesses.